nealcaren/fightordie/Volumes/40/07/our_class_struggle.md

 | Civil Service | 15,763 |
 | Total | 5,503,535 |

 Of the farmers, 181,016 were owners.
 The others were tenants.
-We may, therefore, say that the capitalistic class among Negroes would be among the following :
+We may, therefore, say that the capitalistic class among Negroes would be among the following:

 | <!-- -->    | <!-- -->    |
 |-------------|-------------|